 - Pay bills: This will take you through the steps required to pay bills.
 Before using this feature, you must visit Chase.com and enroll in Chase Online Bill Pay.

-- Transfer Money: Move money between your Chase accounts, for example, you could move money from your savings account to your checking account.
+- Transfer money: Move money between your Chase accounts using this feature.
+For example, you could move money from your savings account to your checking account.

 Get Account Alerts and Messages

 You can get alerts on your Android mobile device for any of your Chase accounts.
 To set this up, tap on the profile icon in the upper righthand corner of the homepage, then select "Manage Alerts."
 Select the account you want to set up an alert for, then customize your alert.
 For example, you can set up a push alert to warn you when an account balance dips below a preset amount.
 You could also get alerts for bill payments or deposit confirmations.